 His Power and Presence in Praise

 I was also following along in the Hebrew and a difference that stood out to me was found in verse three.
-Rather then "When my enemies turn back" which sounds rather passive and disconnected from the acts of praise being displayed, The Hebrew text read more literally..
+Rather than "When my enemies turn back" which sounds rather passive and disconnected from the acts of praise being displayed, The Hebrew text read more literally...

 "In turning my enemies backward they will stumble and perish at Your presence"

-The Hebrew reading more distinctly shows how our praise to God is very much connected and invitational to the presence of God that actively and aggressively turns our enemies backwards.
+The Hebrew reading more distinctly shows how our praise to God is very much connected and invitational to the presence of God that actively and aggressively turns our enemies backward.

 This idea is also confirmed in the Psalm right before it.

 Out of the mouth of babes and nursing infants You have ordained strength, Because of Your enemies, That You may silence the enemy and the avenger

 Jesus quoted this very same scripture while He was healing blind and lame people in Matthew chapter 21 and being praised by the people for it.
 In response to the resentful Chief Priests and Scribes who questioned Him about this...

 ...Jesus said to them, “Yes.
 Have you never read ‘Out of the mouth of babes and nursing infants You have perfected (ordained, established) praise’?”

 The New Testament quote by Jesus translates Psalm 8 for us in that praise establishes a spiritual strength and power and the Old Testament version of this verse shows us that this power is the very presence of God that silences the enemy and the avenger.